miladsoft/blockcore-jose/README.md

 This library only supports the latest version of .NET Core (and soon .NET 5).

+## Extensions

+- Support for **ES256K** (secp2056k1) algorithm has been added to support Bitcoin-derived keys.
+- Support for reading public key from the header ("kid").
+If key is supplied in decode, this overrides the header.

 ## Introduction

 Minimallistic zero-dependency library for generating, decoding and encryption [JSON Web Tokens](http://tools.ietf.org/html/draft-jones-json-web-token-10).
 Supports full suite